 I dealt with a lot of Microchannel at the beginning of my career and it was much nicer to work on.
 Imposing less system overhead was nice too, but eliminating the tedium of all those DIP switches was the best thing about it.
 By far.

 The problem with Microchannel was that IBM designed it as a closed system.
 IBM was happy to license it, but IBM wanted a royalty on ISA systems too.
 Non-IBM Microchannel systems existed, but they were rare indeed.
 ALR, Mitac, NCR, Olivetti, and Tandy all made Microchannel systems, but didn’t go all-in.
+The first 486 system to hit the market used Microchannel, but soon found itself in the minority.

 The rest of the industry designed alternatives: first EISA, then VESA, then PCI.
 And since a usable version of Windows didn’t appear until 1990, the industry had time to catch up with alternatives.
 Had a usable, high-system-demand operating system appeared sooner, Microchannel might have done better.